 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-What about green tea extract’s other benefits?
+What is green tea extract?

-And research on green tea extract for weight loss has found it has minimal, if any, effect.
 “In my opinion, patients can achieve the same amount of weight loss with lifestyle changes, and avoid the risk of side effects and the cost of supplements,” says Dr. Todorov.

 A word about bottled green teas